XingFramework/xing-root/README.md

 problems inherent in getting these two frameworks to talk to each other cleanly have been pre-solved in Xing.

-This gem contains all the Ruby rake tasks and other build tools
+This gem contains all the Ruby rake tasks and other build tools.

 Filesystem Architecture
 -----------------------